From Cluttered to Clear: How Understanding Frequencies Can Transform Your Music

 Why do I need to know about frequencies?

-Understanding frequencies and the frequency ranges of different instruments, voices, and sounds, and how they interact with each other is vital in music production.
+Understanding the frequencies and frequency ranges of different instruments, voices, and sounds, as well as how they interact with each other, is crucial when writing and arranging a song.
+It helps in decision-making with:

 The best composers, arrangers, songwriters, and producers understand that they need to leave space in the frequency spectrum for each individual instrument and vocal in the song.
-Doing so results in a mix that sounds huge and like a hit as opposed to cluttered and unfinished.
-Sound engineers create space in crowded mixes by manipulating frequencies.
+Doing so results in a mix that sounds big and polished like a hit, as opposed to cluttered and unfinished.

--Pull a band's sound together into something easy to mix, and easy to make sound great.
+-Pull a band's sound together into something that is easy to mix and make sound professional.

 -Identify problem frequencies and address them quickly, which is very important when performing live.
 You need to be able to eliminate feedback so you aren't stuck in a screeching mess for an entire show.

--Have better sounding live shows by EQ'ing the sound system and stage monitors.
-If you are a singer and you can’t hear your voice in the monitors because it’s too muddy, you will get much better results when you can identify the specific frequency that needs to be adjusted.
-For example, ask the sound engineer to take some 315Hz out of the EQ on your mix rather than telling them it just sounds bad.
+-Have better-sounding live shows.
+For example- If you are a singer and can’t hear your voice in the monitors because it’s too muddy, when you can identify the specific frequency that needs to be adjusted and ask the sound engineer to take some 315Hz out of the EQ on your mix rather than telling them it just sounds bad, will give you much better results.

 These are just a few reasons why musicians should understand frequencies and EQ.
-Even if you don't have any experience with EQ, knowing about frequencies will help you understand why certain sounds might not fit together well and how to fix them quickly.
+Even if you don't have any experience with EQ, knowing about frequencies will help you understand why certain sounds might not fit together well and how to fix mix problems quickly.

 By: Michelle Sabolchick